osrf-migration/swarm-wiki/Tutorial_6-IMU_bearing_sensor.md

 # IMU

 An IMU uses a reference frame relative to the vehicle.
-The sensor is attached to a robot, and reports its linear (m/s) and angular velocity (radian/s), as well as the orientation relative to a reference pose (radian).
+The sensor is attached to a robot, and reports its linear (m/s) and angular velocity (radian/s), as well as the orientation relative to a reference pose.
 In the Swarm project, the reference pose was initialized when the robot was spawned.
 Each IMU sensor is defined by SDF:

     <sensor name="imu" type="imu">
       <imu/>